javascriptwhiteboard/youtube/README.md

-# youtube
+# youtube channel

-youtube playlists code
+# Build a habit to solve a problem everyday.